djannot/dcos-kubernetes-training/labs/linux-macOS/lab1_deploying_kubernetes.md

 # Lab 1: Deploy a Kubernetes cluster

+### Objectives
+- Create a DC/OS service account for kubernetes and assign permissions to deploy a cluster
+- Connect to the kubernetes cluster using kubectl and access the dashboard through a browser on your local machine

+### Why is this Important?
+There are many ways to deploy a kubernetes cluster from a fully manual procedure to using a fully automated or opinionated SaaS.
+Cluster sizes can also widely vary from a single node deployment on your laptop, to thousands of nodes in a single logical cluster, or even across multiple clusters.
+Thus, picking a deployment model that suits the scale that you need as your business grows is important.

 ## Install the DC/OS Kubernetes CLI:
 The DC/OS Kubernetes CLI aims to help operators deploy, operate, maintain, and troubleshoot Kubernetes clusters running on DC/OS
 ```